aristoteles-nunez/Item-Catalog/README.md

 # Prerequisites

-This software is compatible with `python 3.X` .
+This software is compatible with `python 3.X`

-Once yoy have installed python3 on your system, move inside project folder and install prerequisites through:
+Once you have installed python3 on your system, move inside project folder and install prerequisites through:
 ```
 pip install -r requirements.txt
 ```